storpool/storpool-cloudstack-integration/README.md

 # StorPool CloudStack Integration

-## CloudStack Overview
+## About

+The plugin provided here should be used only for CloudStack versions older than 4.17.0.0.
+If you are using version 4.17.0.0 or newer, you should use the StorPool plugin that is part of the standard CloudStack installation; for details, see [Add Primary Storage](https://docs.cloudstack.apache.org/en/4.18.0.0/installguide/configuration.html#storpool-plug-in) in the CloudStack documentation.## CloudStack Overview

-### Primary and Secondary storage
+### Primary and secondary storage

 Primary storage is associated with a cluster or zone, and it stores the virtual disks for all the VMs running on hosts in that cluster/zone.

 Secondary storage stores the following:
-* Templates — OS images that can be used to boot VMs and can include additional configuration information, such as installed applications
+* Templates: OS images that can be used to boot VMs and can include additional configuration information, such as installed applications
-* ISO images — disc images containing data or bootable media for operating systems
+* ISO images: disc images containing data or bootable media for operating systems
-* Disk volume snapshots — saved copies of VM data which can be used for data recovery or to create new templates
+* Disk volume snapshots: saved copies of VM data which can be used for data recovery or to create new templates

 ### ROOT and DATA volumes